MicrosoftDocs/power-automate-docs/articles/glossary.md

  [Add an action](multi-step-logic-flow.md)

-**Action items**: Action items are the screen where you can check the status of approvals and business process flows.
+**Action items**: The **Action items** screen shows the status of approvals and business process flows.
+Action items is located on the left navigation pane in Power Automate.

 **Approvals (approval requests):** Approvals refer to the actions in approving a flow.
 It might be a basic approve or reject action.
 It could be a custom approval flow where the sender can request any sign off, including multiple choice.
 To create an approval workflow, add an approval action.
 After you add this action, your flow can manage the approval of documents or processes